WOKE Academic Year of 2018-19

 Thank you all, for your continuous and incredible support.
 We are beyond grateful towards all of you.

 Biomed graduate studying medicine in the UK, with a passion for creativity that I like to express in writing.
 Currently documenting my med school journey, and endlessly taking photos while I study.
-Find me on instagram and tumblr xox1 Article
+Find me on instagram at @zakxya (private) and @zakiyastudies (studygram) xox3 Articles

 I am a conscientious and productive person who always exert efforts as well as try the best to impetus personal development and promote women's empowerment.
 If you believe in yourself, anything is possible.1 Article